cysouw/diathesis/text/c07_participle.md

 ::: ex
 a.
 Er hustete *plötzlich*. \
-   Schmerzen quälen ihn. \
+   (replace *plötzlich* with *Schmerzen quälen ihn* \
    Er hustete *von Schmerzen gequält*.
 b.
 Der Beschuldigte fühlt sich *schlecht*. \
-   Irgendjemand liefert ihn dem Gericht aus. \
+   (replace *schlecht* with *Irgendjemand liefert ihn dem Gericht aus* \
    Der Beschuldigte fühlt sich *dem Gericht ausgeliefert*.
 :::

 ### Restrictions on light-verb + participle combinations {#sec:participles-restrictions}

 In recent years there has been an extensive discussion about two classes of intransitive verbs depending on their light-verb possibilities.
 This discussion originated with the discussion on the impersonal *werden* passive (see [@sec:participles-werden-impersonal-passive]) in Perlmutter [-@perlmutter1978].
-He introduced the terms ~~unergative/unakkusative~~ for intransitive verbs that do (unergative) or do not (unaccusative) allow for such impersonal passives [see @pullum1988 for a discussion of the origin of the term and scholarly predecessors; for an early discussions in German, see @wunderlich1985].
+He introduced the terms ~~unergative/unakkusative~~ for intransitive verbs that do (unergative) or do not (unaccusative) allow for such impersonal passives [see @pullum1988 for a discussion of the origin of the term and scholarly predecessors; for an early discussions in German see @wunderlich1985].
 The most extensive discussion of the grammatical possibilities of intransitives in German can be found in Grewendorf [-@grewendorf1989], though unfortunately (and confusingly) using the term 'ergative' for what Perlmutter calls 'unaccusative'.
 Similar phenomena of splits in intransitives have long been recognized in the typological literature under various names.
 Instead of unergative/unaccusative one can find active/inactive [@sapir1917: 85], S~a~/S~o~ [@dixon1979: 70] or more mnemonic ~~agentive/patientive~~ [cf. @mithun1991].
 These last terms will be used here.
 The term ~~agentive~~ is used here because the sole argument of an agentive intransitive verb is syntactically treated similar to the agent of a transitive verb.
 Likewise, The name ~~patientive~~ is used because the sole argument of patientive intransitive verb is syntactically treated similar to the patient of a transitive verb.

 The basic proposal from Perlmutter [-@perlmutter1978] is the ~~unaccusative hypothesis~~.
 This hypothesis proposes that the sole argument of certain intransitive verbs is underlyingly alike to a transitive object (i.e. patientive).
 Such verbs can be identified by various syntactic characteristics.
 For example, a patientive verb like *einschlafen* 'to fall asleep' combines with *sein* to form the perfect [@next a] and not with *haben* [@next b].
 Further, patientives do not allow for an impersonal *werden* passive [@next c], but they can be used adnominally [@next d].
 In contrast, an agentive intransitive verb like *schlafen* 'to sleep' has the reversed distribution [@nnext].